AydenBravender/FBLA-School-Resource/README.md

 ### Data Storage In SQLITE3
 SQLITE3 is the primary form of storage for this application.
 It was chosen for its efficiency and ease in finding, appending, and removing objects from a SQL table.
 SQL requests were made to prohibit the use of SQL injections through the use of placeholders such as ```?```.

+### Regulating Data Input
+The FBLA Finder regulates what data can be inputed.
+It has a max character limit of 40 characters, It limits the characters that can be used so it further increases the integrity of the SQL database.

 ## Key Features

 ### Update